microsoft/aitour-interact-with-llms/session-delivery-resources/README.md

 ## Running the Workshops Outside Skillable

-To deliver this session with no Skillable access, please make sure to that the audience has the following requirements adhrered to when completing the lab:
+To deliver this session with no Skillable access, please make sure to that the audience has the following requirements adhered to when completing the lab:

 - An Azure subscription - [Create one for free.](https://azure.microsoft.com/free/cognitive-services?WT.mc_id=aiml-132569-bethanycheum)
 - An Azure OpenAI resource with [GPT-4o and DALL.E 3 model supported in a supported region.](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#assistants-preview?WT.mc_id=aiml-132569-bethanycheum) Regions recommended are **Sweden Central.**